-5. The following steps take place during a law enforcement face recognition search at various points in time: 1) selecting which probe photo (the image of the unknown subject of the search) to use; 2) selecting the face recognition database to search against; 3) editing the probe photo prior to search; 4) selecting the algorithm to perform the search; 5) interpreting the results of the algorithm; and 6) confirming the identification made by the face recognition algorithm through further investigation.
+7. The following steps take place during a law enforcement face recognition search at various points in time: (1) selecting which probe photo (the image of the unknown subject of the search) to use; (2) selecting the face recognition database to search against; (3) editing the probe photo prior to search; (4) selecting the algorithm to perform the search; (5) interpreting the results of the algorithm; and (6) confirming the identification made by the face recognition algorithm through further investigation.
+Not all steps will be present in every search.
 The remainder of the affidavit is organized around these steps.

-Selecting the probe photo
+Selecting the Probe Photo

-6. The accuracy of face recognition systems is in large part determined by the quality and contents of the probe photo submitted to the algorithm.
-The probe photo is the photo of the unknown subject that law enforcement is seeking to identify.
+8. The accuracy of face recognition systems is in large part determined by the quality and contents of the probe photo submitted to the algorithm.
+The probe photo is the photo of the unknown subject that an officer is seeking to identify.
 The less information the probe photo contains about what the subject looks like, the less information the algorithm has to process, and the less reliable the resulting identification will be.
-Low-quality probe photos may be blurry or pixelated; show a partial, obscured, or side view of the subject's face; be over- or under-exposed; have lens glare or distortions, or any other imperfection.
+Low-quality probe photos may be blurry or pixelated; show a partial, obscured, or side view of the subject's face; be over- or under-exposed; have lens glare or distortions, or have another imperfection.

-7. If an agent has multiple probe images to choose from, such as with surveillance camera footage with more than one frame containing the subject's face, that agent must decide which probe photo(s) to run against the system.
+9. If an agent has multiple probe images to choose from, such as with surveillance camera footage with more than one frame containing the subject's face, that agent must decide which probe photo(s) to run against the system.
 Information about why a certain image was selected, as well as whether other probe photos were run against the system and produced different, or no, matches will speak to the reliability of the identification evidence.
 If, for example, one frame of the subject's face produced no matches, or if different frames produced different confidence scores to the defendant's database photo, that may raise doubt about the identification of the defendant as the subject.

-Selecting the database
+Selecting the Database

-8. Law enforcement agents may have a choice about which face recognition database or databases to run a probe photo against.
+10. Law enforcement agents may have a choice about which face recognition database or databases to run a probe photo against.
 Most face photo databases on file with state and federal agencies are now face recognition databases and may be accessible to search by the investigating agency.
-Information about what databases are searched, and the contents of those databases, speak to the reliability of the identification.
+Since a system can only identify someone enrolled in the database searched, information about what databases are searched, and the contents of those databases, speak to the reliability of the identification.
 For example, if the probe photo is searched against a database containing the defendant's photo and that photo is not returned, that may raise doubt about the identification of the defendant as the subject even if a search of a different database produced a possible match.

-Editing the probe photo
+Editing the Probe Photo

-9. It is not uncommon for the analyst or agent who is running the search to edit the probe photo or photos before submitting them to the face recognition algorithm.
-What edits are made to a probe photo are inherently subjective and highly variable, as they rely on a series of unconstrained choices by the agent making the edits and will vary from agent to agent and from search to search.
-A nonexhaustive list of the types of edits law enforcement agents make to probe photos include:
+11. It is not uncommon for the analyst or agent who is running the search to edit the probe photo or photos before submitting them to the face recognition algorithm, or for the system itself to make automated adjustments to a photo to correct for pose or other variations.
+What edits are made to a probe photo are inherently subjective, highly variable, and will not necessarily accurately represent identity information belonging to the subject in the probe photo.
+A non-exhaustive list of the types of edits law enforcement agents make to probe photos include: